nishanbajracharya/react-starter-kit/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Webpack configuration
+This boilerplate uses [`react-app-rewired`](https://github.com/timarney/react-app-rewired) in order to modify webpack configs without ejecting.
+To learn more, visit [`react-app-rewired`](https://github.com/timarney/react-app-rewired).

 ## Environment Variables
-You can add a `.env` file in the root directory of our project to use in the project.
+You can add a `.env` file in the root directory of the project to use in the project.
 The starter kit has an `.env.example` file included to get started.

 ```
-cp .env.example .env
+$ cp .env.example .env
 ```

 Add your environment variables in `.env` file.
 Then use it in your project.